Skip to content

 To weave in ends, twist the end of the yarn while it’s on the tapestry needle before sewing.

 The twisting action adds twist and ‘spins’ the yarn, adding strength for the seaming or-bind off.
-My patterns that require something like a sewn bind off or any seaming are written bottom up, so that the areas that would require sewn bind off methods are in smaller areas, such as the neckline or the cuff.
+In my patterns, if I require something like a sewn bind off or any seaming,I write them with bottom up construction.
+This results in smaller areas so that would require sewn bind off, such as the neckline or the cuff.

 Typically, I write instructions for weaving in ends after wet blocking.
-Due to the fragile nature of these yarns, I have recommended that they are woven in before wet blocking in all my patterns using this type of yarn.
+Due to the fragile nature of these yarns, I always recommend that they are woven in before wet blocking in all my patterns using this type of yarn.
+And remember, you should always hand wash your unspun yarn projects.
+Warm water helps accelerate the bloom and the way the fibers meld together for a more cohesive pattern.
+However, watch out for dye bleeding!

-If the yarn breaks at any point, spit felt the ends together and continue, same as when you're joining new yarn.
+If the yarn breaks at any point, spit felt the ends together with a little water and continue, same as when you're joining new yarn.
 That's it!

 See unspun yarn in action

-For a full run down of how I work with these yarns, check out the YouTube video I've made:
+For a full run down of how I work with these yarns, you can check out the YouTube video:

 1 comment